daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

  black=19.*
 ```

+`conda` will show you the packages that will be downloaded,
+and you can press enter to proceed with the installation.

 > Note: we will use many more packages than those listed above across the MDS program, however we will manage these using virtual environments (which you will learn about in DSCI 521: Platforms for Data Science).

-## Jupyter extensions
+## JupyterLab extensions
-We will be using several Jupyter extensions that help us use Juypter notebooks more smoothly with Git & GitHub.
-To install them, paste the following in the terminal below:
+We will be using a couple of JupyterLab git extensions to facilitate using Jupyter notebooks with Git & GitHub.
+Install them via the following commands:

 ```
-conda install --yes nodejs=10.* pip install --upgrade jupyterlab-git conda install --yes jupytext=1.* jupyter lab build
+conda install nodejs=10.*
+pip install --upgrade jupyterlab-git conda install jupytext=1.* jupyter lab build
 ```

+To test that your JupyerLab installation is functional, you can type `jupyter lab` into a terminal, which should open a new tab in your default browser with the JupyterLab interface.

 ## R, IRkernel and RStudio
-We will be using R, another programming language, a lot in the program.
+R is another programming language that we will be using a lot in the MDS program.
 We will use R both in Jupyter notebooks and in RStudio.
-To have R work in Jupyter notebooks we will also have to install the IR kernel.

 #### R